 The Food and Agriculture team wants to let you know that we are still working and available to provide guidance and help during this busy season.
 While face-to-face meetings and in-person programming have been curtailed, we are still working every day to help your season be a successful one.
 Watch for our newsletter or visit our website to get updates on upcoming programs and newly available resources.

 Walk-in and mail-in samples cannot be accepted for any diagnostic service until further notice.
-(Soil samples received after March 17 will be processed when services resume)

 For home gardeners: